Hikoro(ホイコーロー、回鍋肉)

 - Peel and finely chop the garlic and ginger.

 - Heat sesame oil in a frying pan and fry the pork belly.
-Remove the pork belly to a plate.
+Once nicely browned, remove it and set it aside on a plate.

-- Stir-fry the garlic, ginger, and chili bean paste until fragrant.
+- In the same pan, stir-fry the chopped garlic, ginger, and chili bean paste (Doubanjiang) until fragrant.

 - Add the cabbage.

-- Stir-fry the cabbage and pork separately to prevent the pork from becoming soggy due to the moisture released from the cabbage.
+Tip:📝 Stir-frying the cabbage first, separately from the pork, prevents the pork from becoming soggy due to the moisture released by the cabbage.

 - Add soy sauce and mix well.

-- Stir fry over high heat until the seasoning is evenly distributed.
+- Stir-fry everything over high heat until the seasoning is evenly distributed and the sauce thickens slightly.

 コメント